Parent Peer Leadership (PPL)

 Becoming a Parent Peer Leader

 PPO will train and support each Peer Leader to use and share what they will learn in their own way.
-Training will take place in 2017 and includes topics such as communication skills, protecting children from sexual abuse, and how to respond to difficult topics and situations.
+The topics of the training include communication skills, Ontario Health and Physical Education Curriculum, protecting children from sexual abuse, and how to respond to difficult topics and situations.

 For more details, please contact Shaheen Butt, Parent Peer Leadership Coordinator.